 - The 1.0 full-time equivalent (FTE) position increase is related to the recruitment of an additional Planning and Programming Manager; - Reclassification and salary adjustments of one FTE (Human Resources Specialist); - Four (4) percent pool for performance merit-based salary increases; and Three (3) percent annual salary range cost of living adjustment (COLA).
 COLA only applies to the Commission's salary range structure and is not automatically applied to the current employees' salaries.
-The COLA adjustment is based on the percent change to the Consumer Price Index (CPI) covering Riverside, CA for the 12-month period ending December 31, rounded to the nearest half a percent, with a maximum adjustment of 4 percent.
-This is based on Board policy.
-Therefore, the COLA will be equal to the CPI, but no less than 0 percent and no greater than 4 percent.
-The CPI for the All-Urban Wage
+The COLA adjustment is based on the percent change to the

-Earners, covering Riverside, CA for the most recent 12-month period ending December 31, 2024, was 2.6 percent.
-In accordance with the Board's previous action, CPI was rounded to 3 percent and applied to the Commission's salary range structure for FY 2025/26.
+Consumer Price Index (CPI) - covering Riverside, CA for the 12-month period ending December 31, rounded to the nearest half a percent, with a maximum adjustment of 4 percent.
+This is based on Commission policy.
+The CPI for the All-Urban Wage Earners, covering Riverside, CA for the most recent 12-month period ending December 31, 2024, was 2.6 percent.
+In accordance with the Commission's previous action, CPI was rounded to 3 percent and applied to the Commission's salary range structure for FY 2025/26.